LumiSpy/lumispy/releasing_guide.md

   PyPi automatically). :warning: this is a point of no return :warning:

  ### Post-release action
-- Increment the version and set it back to dev: `vx.y.zdev`
+- Increment the version and set it back to dev: `vx.y.zdev0`
 - Update version in other branches if necessary
-- Prepare `CHANGELOG.md` for development
+- Prepare `CHANGELOG.md` for development by adding `## UNRELEASED` headline
 - Merge the PR

 ### Follow-up